usnistgov/800-63-3/sp800-63b/sec9_privacy.md

 ### 9.3.
 Use Limitation

-[Section 4.4](#aal_privacy) does not permit the CSP to use information about authenticators that is collected and maintained in the authentication process for any purpose other than authentication or to comply with law or legal process, unless the CSP provides clear notice and obtains consent from the subscriber for additional uses.
-Care should be taken to ensure that use of such information is limited to its original purpose for collection.
+[Section 4.4](#aal_privacy) does not permit the CSP to use information about authenticators that is collected and maintained in the authentication process for any purpose other than authentication, or to comply with law or legal process, unless the CSP provides clear notice and obtains consent from the subscriber for additional uses.
+Care should be taken to ensure that the use of such information is limited to its original purpose for collection.
 Consult your SAOP if there are questions about whether proposed agency uses fall within this scope.
 As stated in [Section 4.4](#aal_privacy), acceptance by the subscriber of additional uses SHALL NOT be a condition of providing authentication services.

 ### 9.4.
 Agency-specific Privacy Compliance

 [Section 4.4](#aal_privacy) covers specific compliance obligations for federal CSPs.
-It is critical to involve your agency's SAOP in the earliest stages of digital authentication system development to assess and mitigate privacy risks and advise the agency on compliance requirements, such as whether or not the collection of PII to issue or maintain authenticators triggers the *Privacy Act of 1974* [[Privacy Act]](#PrivacyAct) or the *E-Government Act of 2002* [[E-Gov]](#E-Gov) requirement to conduct a PIA.
+It is critical to involve your agency's SAOP in the earliest stages of digital authentication system development in order to assess and mitigate privacy risks and advise the agency on compliance requirements, such as whether or not the collection of PII to issue or maintain authenticators triggers the *Privacy Act of 1974* [[Privacy Act]](#PrivacyAct) or the *E-Government Act of 2002* [[E-Gov]](#E-Gov) requirement to conduct a PIA.
 For example, with respect to centralized maintenance of biometrics, it is likely that the Privacy Act requirements will be triggered and require coverage by either a new or existing Privacy Act system of records due to the collection and maintenance of PII and any other attributes necessary for authentication.
 The SAOP can similarly assist the agency in determining whether a PIA is required.

 These considerations should not be read as a requirement to develop a Privacy Act SORN or PIA for authentication alone; in many cases it will make the most sense to draft a PIA and SORN that encompasses the entire digital authentication process or include the digital authentication process as part of a larger programmatic PIA that discusses the program or benefit the agency is establishing online access to.